In this section you will find information on the Latvian legal system.

 Provisions of international law are applied irrespective of their source in accordance with their position in the hierarchy of legislative acts.
 If a provision of international law and a provision of Latvian law with the same status in the hierarchy are found to be incompatible, the provision of international law is applied.

-Binding local government regulations are binding on all private individuals and legal persons within the relevant administrative area.
+Binding local government regulations are binding on all individuals and legal persons within the relevant administrative area.

 The entities entitled to issue legislative acts are: